 Our largest bat, with a wingspan of 30cm.
 The Noctule bat is usually one of the first bats to appear in the evening, with calls just audible to the human ear.
 In summer it roosts in trees with holes made by woodpeckers, rot, or splits.
 In winter it hibernates in trees, cool buildings, or bridges.
 It has sleek fur with a ginger or golden tint.
 It flies very high, fast and straight, making steep dives to catch insects.

-- Support conservation of ancient woodland and planting of mixed woodland.
+- Support conservation of old trees and development of mosaic (varied) habitats.

-- Support research on the impact of wind turbines on bats and ensure wind turbine sites are monitored for noctule before and after construction.
+- Support research on the impact of wind turbines on bats.

 - Ensure the Scottish Biodiversity Strategy is fully implemented.

 Loss and fragmentation of habitat (old trees, hedgerows and water bodies).
 Its high, fast flight makes it vulnerable to wind turbines.